aman-saha/hate-speech-detection/README.md

 ## Requirements ##

-Installation of the following Python 3 packages is required to run this project:
+The following Python 3 packages require installation to run this project:

 - nltk
 - sklearn